Notifications

 How we got here

-The COVID-19 pandemic highlighted challenges for Alberta’s labour market, including labour shortages in key sectors, youth unemployment, barriers to entry for under-represented groups and increased long-term unemployment.
+Alberta’s labour market is experiencing challenges, including labour shortages in key sectors, youth unemployment, barriers to entry for under-represented groups and increased long-term unemployment.

 The Alberta at Work initiative focuses on solving these challenges while building on Alberta’s strengths to ensure Albertans have access to meaningful support throughout their careers.